 \section{Abstract}

-We carefully combine three well-known results to ensure joint existence of solutions to Fokker--Planck--Kolmogorov equations and martingale problems allowing us to derive a version (covering a restricted subclass of solutions) of the Ambrosio--Figalli--Trevisan superposition principle that is valid on separable infinite-dimensional Hilbert spaces.
+We prove a version of the Ambrosio--Figalli--Trevisan superposition principle for a restricted subclass of solutions to the Fokker--Planck--Kolmogorov equation, that is valid on separable infinite-dimensional Hilbert spaces.
 Furthermore, we transfer this restricted superposition principle into a nonlinear setting.

 \keywords{Fokker--Planck--Kolmogorov equation, superposition principle, martingale problem, Galerkin approximations, stochastic Navier--Stokes equation} \subjclass[2010]{35Q84, 60G46}